integrations/microsoft-teams/Readme.md

 - Your existing subscriptions will continue to work.
 However you will not recieve deployment notification until you grant permissions.
 <p align="left"><img width="500" alt="Permissions" src="images/Permissions.png"></p>

-- You cannot modify your existing subscriptions untill you update the app and grant permissions.
+- You cannot modify your existing subscriptions until you update the app and grant permissions.
 We will notify you to update when you try to modify an existing susbcription.
 <p align="left"><img width="500" alt="Update app" src="images/TeamsUpdateApp.png"></p>

 - However, if you choose not to update the app, you unsubscribe "deployments" feature for the existing subscriptions and then you will be able to modify your subscription.